domschl/HuggingFaceGuidedTourForMac/README.md

 # HuggingFace and Deep Learning guided tour for Macs with Apple Silicon

-A guided tour on how to install optimized `pytorch` and optionally Apple's new `MLX` and/or Google's `tensorflow` on Apple Silicon Macs and how to use `HuggingFace` large language models for your own experiments.
+A guided tour on how to install optimized `pytorch` and optionally Apple's new `MLX` and/or Google's `tensorflow` or `JAX` on Apple Silicon Macs and how to use `HuggingFace` large language models for your own experiments.
 Recent Mac show good performance for machine learning tasks.

 We will perform the following steps: